jamescardona11/blog-posts/flutter/decoding-flutter/decoding-isolates-part3.md

 date: 2024-2-20
 slug: decoding-isolates-part3
 status: published
 summary: In this post, we will explore some use cases for isolates in Flutter.
+We will see how to use isolates to process images and upload them to a server.
+We will also see how to use isolates to perform heavy computations in the background.
 link: https://blog.jamescardona11.com/decoding-isolates-basic-to-advanced-concepts-part3
 tags: [Flutter, Dart, Isolates, Concurrency]
 serie: